1. Course Offered in Academic Year

 3. Related Graduate Schools and Research Activities for IRTLab

 Students will be formally registered in either of the following graduate schools as special research students.

 ・Graduate School of Science

 ・Graduate School of Information Sciences

 ・Graduate School of Environmental Studies

 ・Graduate School of Dentistry

-・Graduate School of Pharmaceutical Science
+・Graduate School of Pharmaceutical Sciences

 Students will take the courses of Individual Research Training in the assigned laboratory.
 The research group (laboratory) becomes their home base in their university life.
 Students do research on current topics centered on their major (as a part of their Master/Doctoral Thesis) with the support of Professors and research groups.
 Students participate in various laboratory (research) activities.

 You can find academic research staff and courses at Tohoku University here.